NinaTolfersheimer/NinaTolfersheimer.github.io/README.md

 There is currently **one** project to be found here.

 * [Notando](https://ninatolfersheimer.github.io/Notando/) – The Open-Source Note Taking And Organizing App.
-I'm still working on a page for Notando of it's own, which is why I've linked the Notando repository here.

 This may change any minute, so I'd recommend to stay tuned :wink: